jsdelivrbot/tutorial/docs/9-comps/9-comps.md

 12. If you want to use your local editor (e.g. VS Code) to edit the project, install WebDrive from webdrive.com and restart your maching.
-(We use WebDrive because ignores .git folder)/ Then map [droplet IP] as FTP with admin:yourpw to a drive letten.
+(We use WebDrive because ignores .git folder)/ Then map host (DROPLET_IP) as FTP with admin:yourpw to a drive letten.
 In your editor, open the project folder from that drive.
 Use git from commandline as above to add, commit or push.
 To autobake (in VS Code), Install the runonsave plugin, edit VS User or Workspace Settings

 ```